sr-murthy/continuedfractions/docs/sources/rational-points.rst

    >>> RP(1, 2).collinear_with_origin(RP(2, 4), RP(F(-1, 2), -1), RP(1000, -1000))
    False

-The implementation of :py:meth:`~continuedfractions.rational_points.RationalPoint.collinear_with`, which uses the simple gradient method, relies on the fact that collinearity is a transitive relation on triples of plane points, so that if three points :math:`A, B, C` are collinear, and there is another point :math:`D` such that :math:`B, C, D` are collinear, than :math:`A, B, C, D` are collinear.
+The implementation of :py:meth:`~continuedfractions.rational_points.RationalPoint.collinear_with`, which uses the simple gradient method, relies on the fact that collinearity is a transitive relation on triples of plane points, so that if three points :math:`P, Q, R` are collinear, and there is another point :math:`S` such that :math:`P, Q, S` are collinear, than :math:`P, Q, R, S` are collinear.
 To test the collinearity of :math:`n \geq 1` points :math:`P_1, P_2, \ldots, P_n` points it is thus sufficient to check whether :math:`P_1` and any two other points, :math:`P_j, P_k`, say, with  :math:`1 < j, k \leq n`, are not collinear : if so, the :math:`n` points are not collinear, otherwise they are all collinear.

 .. _rational-points.angles: